vtex-apps/io-documentation/docs/en/Recipes/store-management/migrating-storefront-from-legacy-to-io.md

 1. Promote the production workspace that is running your new storefront to master.
 Learn more about how to [promote a workspace to master](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-promoting-a-workspace-to-master).
 2. Request VTEX internal DNS pointing change for Store Framework via [support ticket](https://help.vtex.com/en/support).
 Use the ticket to schedule the change according to the information below.
 This last step will cause your new storefront to go live.

-> ⚠️
->
+When opening the ticket, keep in mind that you must:

-> Request VTEX internal DNS pointing change only after you have promoted your production workspace to master.
-Do this at least three business days prior to your desired Go live date.
-Indicate a time from 9 to 17 BRT (UTC-3) for the change to happen.
+-  Request VTEX internal DNS pointing change only after you have promoted your production workspace to master.
+- Make it clear that you wish to Go live in the title of the ticket.
+- Indicate a time from 9 to 17 BRT (UTC-3) for the change to happen.
+- Schedule the change at least three business days in advance.
+- Indicate whether or not your store has any [trade policy conditional rules](https://help.vtex.com/en/tutorial/criar-uma-politica-comercial--563tbcL0TYKEKeOY4IAgAE).